Sweet Minou Mystery

 Debra cuddled her son, and the family moved on.

-April followed her dad’s instruction and carefully collected three dozen hamantaschen into a paper pastry box, and made her way up the stairs for their special delivery.
+April followed her dad’s instructions and carefully collected three dozen hamantaschen into a paper pastry box, and made her way up the stairs for their special delivery.

 It was a bit of a wind-down time in the bakery after noon, when most people had gotten their breakfast and bread items and were digging into lunch elsewhere, although they would stop in after for coffee.
 April opened the door and saw Debra with her palms on the counter by the register, talking with Geoff about the upcoming baseball prospects for the year.
 April sidled up and slid the box in front of Debra.